romeerez/orchid-orm/packages/docs/src/guide/orm-relations.md

       primaryKey: 'id',
       // foreignKey is a column of joinTable to connect with this model
       foreignKey: 'postId',
-      // associationPrimaryKey is a primaryKey of related model
+      // associationPrimaryKey is a primaryKey of a related model
       associationPrimaryKey: 'id',
       // associationForeignKey is a column of joinTable to connect with related model
       associationForeignKey: 'tagId',